AI & Technology

 6. Basic autocorrect: 60-70 mAh/hour

-Custom AI assistants represent a growing battery concern.
-Some keyboards now let you create custom AI writing assistants tailored to specific tasks.
-While incredibly useful for professionals, these assistants maintain persistent connections to language models, increasing background battery drain by 1-2% daily even when not actively used.
+Custom AI assistants are worth flagging here too.
+Some keyboards let you build custom AI writing assistants for specific tasks—genuinely useful for professionals.
+Additionally, But these assistants keep persistent connections to language models running in the background, adding 1-2% daily battery drain even when you're not actively using them.

-The frequency of cloud API calls matters tremendously.
-Keyboards that check every sentence against cloud servers drain battery faster than those batching requests or using more on-device processing.
-A keyboard making 50 API calls per hour uses roughly 40% more battery than one making 10 calls per hour, according to battery profiling data from XDA Developers.
+Additionally, API call frequency matters more than most people realize.
+Keyboards that ping cloud servers after every sentence drain faster than ones that batch requests or handle more things on-device.
+A keyboard making 50 API calls per hour uses roughly 40% more battery than one making 10 calls per hour, according to XDA Developers battery profiling data.

-Temperature also affects battery drain.
-When your phone heats up from intensive AI processing, battery efficiency decreases.
-Users in warmer climates or those who type while charging often experience 15-20% faster battery degradation over time.
+Moreover, Temperature plays a role too.
+When your phone heats up from all that AI processing, battery efficiency drops.
+People in warmer climates—or those who type while charging—often see 15-20% faster battery degradation over time.

 Real-World Battery Impact: What Users Actually Experience

-Most users report AI keyboards reduce daily battery life by 15-45 minutes, though heavy typists can lose 1-2 hours of screen time.
-Real-world data paints a clearer picture than lab tests.
+Most people report losing 15-45 minutes of battery life daily from AI keyboards, but heavy typists can drop 1-2 hours of screen time.
+Real-world data tells a more honest story than lab tests.

-A survey of 2,847 smartphone users conducted by Mobile UX Research in December 2024 found that 62% of AI keyboard users noticed "some" battery impact, while 23% reported "significant" battery drain.
-Only 15% said they noticed no difference at all.
-The variation largely correlated with daily typing volume and enabled features.
+Mobile UX Research surveyed 2,847 smartphone users in December 2024 and found that 62% of AI keyboard users noticed "some" battery impact, while 23% reported "significant" drain.
+Only 15% said they noticed nothing.
+Not surprisingly, it mostly correlated with how much people typed and which features they had on.

-Professional users who rely on AI keyboards for business communication share consistent experiences.
-Sarah Chen, a marketing consultant who types 5,000+ words daily on her iPhone 14, reports: "I went from ending my workday with 35-40% battery to 15-20% after switching to an AI keyboard.
+Consequently, Professional users who depend on AI keyboards for business work tend to report similar experiences.
+Moreover, Sarah Chen, a marketing consultant who types 5,000+ words daily on her iPhone 14, put it this way: "I went from ending my workday with 35-40% battery to 15-20% after switching to an AI keyboard.
 It's noticeable but worth it for the productivity gains."

-Device age significantly influences battery impact.
-The same AI keyboard that causes 3% drain on a new phone might cause 6-8% drain on a two-year-old device with degraded battery capacity.
-Testing by Phone Arena in 2025 showed that phones with battery health below 80% experienced nearly double the battery impact from AI keyboards compared to phones with healthy batteries.
+Hence, How old your phone is matters a lot here.
+The same AI keyboard that causes 3% drain on a new device might cause 6-8% on a two-year-old phone with a degraded battery.
+Phone Arena's 2025 testing found that phones with battery health below 80% experienced nearly double the impact from AI keyboards compared to phones with healthy batteries.

 • Casual social media user: 10-20 minutes reduced battery life